jondeuce/mwiexamples/README.md

     Once the package is finished installing, type the backspace key to exit the package manager REPL mode (the `julia>` prompt should reappear).
     Exit Julia using the keyboard shortcut `Ctrl+D`, or by typing `exit()`.

-2. Use the example script `decaes.jl` provided by this repository which will automatically install DECAES.jl (if necessary) when used with the command line interface (see below).
+2. Use the example script `decaes.jl` provided by this repository which will automatically install DECAES (if necessary) when used with the command line interface (see below).

 ## Command Line Interface (CLI)